As mentioned in our

 twin peaks visible from Ipanema and Leblon.
 To reach

 the trail head, you can take a van, but for added

 thrills, catch a ride on a mototaxi.
 Bring your

 camera, as the view of Zona Sul from atop Dois

 Zona Sul is fairly compact and easily explored.

-Osório in Ipanema, and taxis are everywhere.
-And
+Osório in Ipanema, and taxis can be found almost

-some areas of course are best explored on foot.
+everywhere.
+And some areas of course are best

-You’ll discover that each bairro has its own
+explored on foot.
+You’ll discover that each bairro

-distinct personality.
-You’re sure to find one that
+has its own distinct personality.
+You’re sure to

 Text: John Clites (contact)